sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 Example: "videobalance saturation=1.5 hue=+0.5"
 <!-- struct Extractable -->
-A `gobject::Object` that implements the `Extractable` interface can be extracted from a `Asset` using `AssetExt::extract`.
+A `glib::object::Object` that implements the `Extractable` interface can be extracted from a `Asset` using `AssetExt::extract`.

 Each extractable type will have its own way of interpreting the